Shuttle/shuttle-esb/sample-distribution.md

 This will provide access to the Msmq `IQueue` implementation and also include the required dependencies.

+> Install the `Shuttle.Core.Unity` nuget package.

+This will add the [Unity](https://github.com/unitycontainer/unity/) implementation of the [component container](http://shuttle.github.io/shuttle-core/overview-container/) interfaces.

 > Install the `Shuttle.Core.Host` nuget package.

-The default mechanism used to host an endpoint is by using a Windows service.
+The [default mechanism](http://shuttle.github.io/shuttle-core/overview-service-host/) used to host an endpoint is by using a Windows service.
 However, by using the `Shuttle.Core.Host` executable we are able to run the endpoint as a console application or register it as a Windows service for deployment.

 > Add a reference to the `Shuttle.Distribution.Messages` project.